FrancoisChabot/sl_ovr/README.md

 ## Why?!?

 The openvr api library has gotten to me through death by a million cuts.
-At this point, the version i'm using has been frankensteined to the point where just rewriting it makes more sense.
+Also, I like a good excersie in API design.

 ## What's different from Valve's?